 Museum Boijmans Van Beuningen features some of the best European artworks from Dali, Rembrandt to Van Gogh.

-The Natural History Museum Rotterdam exhibits everything from whale and elephant skeletons to insect and plant fossils.
+The Natural History Museum of Rotterdam exhibits everything from whale and elephant skeletons to insect and plant fossils.

 8. Take a Stroll Around Het Park